mahmoudSh58/Kodekloud-100-Days-Of-DevOps/task-55.md

-> Create a pod with two containers sharing a volume
+## Create a pod with two containers sharing a volume
+> Create file `shared-pod.yaml` using `vim shared-pod.yaml` and add the following content:
 ``` yaml
 kind: Pod
 apiVersion: v1